LINZ VERSORGUNGSINFRASTRUKTUR

-Projektträger – zwischengeschaltetes FinanzinstitutLINZ AG FUER ENERGIE TELEKOMMUNIKATION VERKEHR UND KOMMUNALE DIENSTE
+Promoter – Financial IntermediaryLINZ AG FUER ENERGIE TELEKOMMUNIKATION VERKEHR UND KOMMUNALE DIENSTE

 The project will finance the rehabilitation of water and wastewater infrastructure and heat exchanger for district heating and district cooling in the City of Linz.